zablon-oigo/docker-react-app/README.md

 - **Docker Compose File** is a tool for defining and managing multi-container Docker applications.
 A Docker Compose file is a YAML (Yet Another Markup Language) file specifying an application's services, networks, and volumes.
 It allows developers to define the entire application stack, including its dependencies, services, and configurations in a single file.
 With a Docker Compose file, you can easily spin up and manage complex applications with multiple interconnected containers.

+## What is Docker Good For ?

+- **Packaging Software** You can build your image and be sure that it can run in any modern Linux machine

+- **Reduce Debugging Overhead** You might have probably experienced countless bugs about a broken library, or an update gone wrong.
+Docker allows you to state clearly the steps for debugging a problem on a system with known properties making debugging and environment reproduction much simpler

+- **Replace Virtual Machines** Docker can be used to replace the VMs if you only care about the application and not the operating system .
+Docker is also faster than VM to spin up and it's more lightweight to move around making it easy to share the filesystem.

 ## Demo

 To Dockerize a React application, follow these general steps: